psam21/cb/docs/sign-up.md

 ### Browser Extension Migration

-**If user chose localStorage but later installs extension**:
+**If user later installs browser extension**:

 1. Detect extension installation (check `window.nostr` on page load)
-2. Show migration prompt: "We detected a Nostr extension.
-Move your keys for better security?"
+2. Show prompt: "We detected a Nostr extension.
+Import your backup file to sign in securely."
-3. If accepted:
-   - Guide user to export nsec from localStorage
-   - Import nsec into extension
+3. User imports backup file into extension manually
-   - Clear nsec from localStorage
-   - Update auth flow to use extension
-4. If declined:
-   - Show "Don't ask again" option
-   - Continue using localStorage
+4. User can now sign in with extension (same flow as existing sign-in)

 ---